bacarbone/ubuisland/readme.txt

 == Copyright ==

-Ubu Island WordPress Theme, (C) 2024 bacarbon
+POUMTCHAK WordPress Theme, (C) 2024 bacarbon
-Ubu Island is distributed under the terms of the GNU GPL.
+POUMTCHAK is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by